Skip to main content

 3. By Terms of the Trust Instrument

-Certain trusts are drafted to become irrevocable upon a specific event, such as a diagnosis or after a certain date.
+Certain trusts are drafted to become irrevocable upon a specific event, such as a diagnosis or a designated date.
 The exact terms depend on how the trust was written.

 Once the trust becomes irrevocable, beneficiaries gain enforceable rights.
-For example, under California Probate Code section 16061.7, the trustee must notify beneficiaries that the trust has become irrevocable and provide a copy of the trust upon request.
+Under California Probate Code §16061.7, the trustee must notify beneficiaries that the trust has become irrevocable and provide a copy of the trust upon request.

 Key Differences Between Revocable and Irrevocable Trusts